Model-Based Reinforcement Learning in Discrete-Action Non-Markovian Reward Decision Processes: Experiments

-\paragraph{Configuration 1 — \texttt{map0\_exp0} (\(10\times10\)).} We use the simple grid world from \citet{tiapkin2022optimistic}, setting the horizon to \(H = 50\) for \textsc{UCBVI}, \textsc{PSRL}, and \textsc{OPSRL}, and fixing the Thompson‑sampling count to \(8\) for the two Bayesian methods.
+\paragraph{Configuration 1 — \texttt{map0\_exp0} (\(10\times10\)).} We use the simple grid world from prior work~\cite{tiapkin2022optimistic}, using \(H=50\) and eight Thompson samples, following the original papers.
 The agent's non-Markovian task consists in starting from the top‑left cell, collecting a letter in the bottom‑right cell, returning to the start position to pick up a coffee, and finally delivering both items to the office in the bottom‑left cell.
 The issued reward is \(1\) on task completion, \(0\) otherwise.
-Figure~\ref{fig:map0_exp0} shows the success rate: \qrmaxrm\ and \qrmax\ achieve significantly better performance in roughly one order of magnitude fewer episodes than \textsc{UCBVI}, \textsc{PSRL}, and \textsc{OPSRL}, confirming that the factorised dynamics improves sample efficiency.
+Figure~\ref{fig:map0_exp0} shows the success rate: \qrmaxrm\ and \qrmax\ achieve significantly better performance in roughly one order of magnitude fewer training steps than \textsc{UCBVI}, \textsc{PSRL}, and \textsc{OPSRL}, confirming that the factorised dynamics improves sample efficiency.